 Pros of Using Chemicals

-- You can buy most cleaning agents online (and get them shipped anywhere, even to your remote cabin).
+- You can buy most cleaning agents online (and get them shipped anywhere, even to your remote cabin), and bromine and hydrogen peroxide don't require filtration - making them perfect candidates for a wood fired hot tub.

 Cons of Using Chemicals